jeffreyaupc/Credit_Risk_Analysis/README.md

 The recall for low risk (0.92) is higher than high risk (0.94).
 This means that the model labelled 92% of truly low risk profiles and 94% of truly high risk profiles.

 ## Summary
-The list of accuracy scores is as follows:
+The ranking of accuracy scores is as follows:
 1. 0.932 - Easy Ensemble Classifier
 2. 0.789 - Balanced Random Forest Classifier
 3. 0.662 - SMOTE Oversampling